Construction Technologies » Sheet Metal Fabrication

 Overview

-• Making and installing sheet metal ducts for air conditioning, heating, and ventilating systems
+• How to make and install sheet metal ducts for heating and cooling systems

-• Fabricating kitchen equipment, machine guards, and other metal fixtures
+• How to build kitchen parts, machine covers, and metal fixtures

 Certification